bananamilkshake-code/level-editor/README.md

 ## Level example ##
 Example of created level can be found in "Downloads".
 All used elements can be found in application build (upper).

+## License ##
+This application distributed under GPLv2 license, so you can use it freely for any purposes.